jaafaralaswad/solidbeamfem/joss/paper.md

 # Summary

 Beams are fundamental structural elements in engineering.
 In finite element analysis, they are typically modeled using one-dimensional elements that incorporate both translational and rotational degrees of freedom.
 These elements are derived from classical beam theories such as Euler--Bernoulli and Timoshenko [@hughes2003finite].
-While computationally efficient, such models cannot capture cross-sectional deformation or complex material behavior, and they present challenges for multiphysics coupling and contact modeling [@wriggers2008nonlinear].
+While computationally efficient, such models cannot capture cross-sectional deformation or complex material behavior, and they present challenges for multiphysics coupling and contact modeling.
 These limitations arise from the underlying assumptions of the beam theories themselves, rather than from the finite element method.

 ![One-dimensional beam element.\label{fig:beam_element}](beam_element.png){ width=50% }